 Following the successful presentation of the SEP, the student is responsible for submitting to the M.Div.
 Program Director and to the Assistant Academic Dean one digital copy of the SEP.
-The student is responsible for submitting to the Assistant Academic Dean two hard copies (in whatever medium is most appropriate) of the SEP.
+The student is responsible for submitting one printed and bound copy to the Director of the Library.
+The printed and bound copy will be retained in the Library.
+Instructions on binding are provided by the Director of the Library.